Budibase/website/content/blog/updates/pricing-v3.md

 image: https://res.cloudinary.com/daog6scxm/image/upload/v1697027553/cms/pricing/pricing-v3_ht378y.png
 images:
   - https://res.cloudinary.com/daog6scxm/image/upload/v1697027553/cms/pricing/pricing-v3_ht378y.png
-date: "2023-10-11"
+date: "2023-11-06"
 author: Joe Johnston
 draft: false

 ---

-The Budibase team is excited to introduce a few updates to our pricing plans that will **go live in the next few weeks**.
+The Budibase team is excited to introduce a few updates to our pricing plans that will **go live on 28th November 2023**.
 Over the past 5 months, we’ve chatted with our current customers and users to determine how to best correlate our pricing with the value of Budibase.
 Consistently, we were told per-user pricing was not scalable and the value experienced by app creators was disproportionate to the value experienced by app users.

-In the upcoming pricing release, we’ve streamlined our pricing plans to create a better experience for everyone.
-Here’s a quick summary of what will change, and what’s staying the same:
+In the upcoming pricing release, we’ve streamlined our pricing plans to align better with the value we provide.
+We'll also made the decision to limit the self-hosted Free plan.
+Here’s a quick summary of what will change:

 - Instead of charging the same per-user fee for all users, we will price differently for users who *create* apps (app creators) and those who *use* apps (app users).
 This breakdown in pricing will allow us to offer a **reduced per-user fee**.
 - We will have 3 pricing plans.
 Each plan is available to Budibase Cloud and Self-hosted users.
 - We’ve removed the Business plan.
-All Business plan features will move to the Enterprise plan.
+All Business plan features, apart from Synchronous Automations, will move to the Enterprise plan.
+Synchronous Automations will be available within the Premium Plan.
 - We’re introducing volume-based discounts to the Enterprise plan to help us serve different use cases and user types.
+- The self-hosted Free plan will be limited to 20 users.